vishalx360/pyRepoFinder/README.md

+# pyRepoFinder 1.0

-# This script allows you to get a list of repositories related to a certain language and given search query.
+## This script allows you to filter Github repositories based on :-

-##pyGithubFinder 1.0
+- Star-count.

+- Followers-count.

+- Main-language.

+- Last-commit by Date Range.

+- Search parameter (Optional).

+### Which You can output in a `.txt` file

-# input (command line args):
+## input (command line args)

     - stars (greater than 100)
     - watches ( greater than 20)